thecreatorguy/shakesearch/README.md

 There are several exceptions, like the sonnets and several works at the end, but this is the majority, so I will begin with one of these as a test, probably the first.

+### Entry 6: 9:19PM December 20th, 2020
+I decided to break the text into "blocks"- the unbroken section that is usually of the form speaker-newline-text- and search on that.
+I would guess that the vast majority of searches are for phrases that have been spoken by a character no more than that.
+Now, the full text searching is done.

+The last thing I want to do is add the preview function to the backend, which will stitch together the blocks to create a full page-length preview, which will add context to the result.